KristinaMoran/RealTimeBusTracking/readme.md

 ## How To Run

 Download index.html, styles.css and mapanimation.js files to the same directory on your computer.
 Load the index.html file into your browser.
-Press the 'Bus Map From SBU to MIT' button to see the marker for MIT move along the bus route to Harvard -Tested on Chrome Version 101.0.4951.41
+Press the 'Bus Map From SBU to MIT' button to see the marker for SBU move along the bus route to MIT -Tested on Chrome Version 101.0.4951.41

 ## Roadmap